 To communicate plainly, of course, you must first have a real command of your field.
 But this is asymmetrical: to communicate clearly about a complex field you need expertise.
 To communicate badly about it, you do not.

 It is easy to tell whether good communicators know what they are talking about.
 It is hard to tell whether a bad communicator is an expert.

 Blaggers and charlatans tend to be bad communicators: wilfully poor users of language.

 Now, can anyone think of a modern industry that that charges a great deal of money to advise on complicated topics, but is beset with poor communication?

-Push communication: information sent unasked — pushed — to a recipient.
-Push communications are used to communicate interesting, important, or time-sensitive announcements that must be communicated immediately and directly.
-Email blasts, posters and digital billboards, push notifications (digital alerts sent from a mobile app), SMS, and voicemails are all examples of push communications.
-Also, a conference call, unless you are the convenor (in which case it is a pull communication).
+“Push” information is sent unasked — “pushed” — to a recipient.
+Push communications are used to solicit action, and communicate interesting, important, or time-sensitive information and, frequently, both.
+To solicit action: mail, email, advertisements, posters and billboards, push notifications (digital alerts sent from a mobile app), SMS, phone calls, conference calls, seminars, conferences, webinars.
+Information that is broadcast without the listener’s input.

 “Pull” information is material that the recipient seeks out, when and where the recipient wants it.
 The recipient dictates, so is best presented as a self-service resource: open, convenient, non-time-sensitive.